The most spectacular 660 feet stretch of early US 89 was the span of the Navajo Bridge across the Colorado River at Marble Canyon near Lees Ferry.

 After many years of engineering as well as political back-and-forth construction on Navajo Bridge finally began in June 1927.
 The single greatest hurdle of the project - was the transportation of some 3.2 million pounds of materials, supplies and equipment over the 130 miles from the railhead at Flagstaff to the bridge site.
 With little improvement since the 1910s, the road north of Flagstaff was still no more than a trail in many places.
 The most impressive dimension of the Grand Canyon Bridge was its distance above the river level: some 467 feet from deck to water, making it the second highest bridge* in America at the time of completion.

-An airplane flew under Navajo Bridge
+An airplane flew under Navajo Bridge during the 1929 dedication ceremonies. |

 touch the people of two great states and has opened an avenue whereby the traffic of the west may view our scenic wonders and our people."